LikeTheSalad/aaper/.github/ARCHITECTURE.md

    intentionally **not committed** — it only affects the local runner so that the changelog script, the publish tasks (`publishAndReleaseToMavenCentral`, `publishPlugins`), and the plugin's embedded `BuildConfig.SDK_DEPENDENCY_URI` use the correct version.
-4. Runs `bash .github/scripts/update-changelog.sh` and updates README version references.
+4. Runs `sh .github/scripts/update-changelog.sh` and updates README version references.
 5. Publishes to Maven Central, then to the Gradle Plugin Portal.
 6. Restores `gradle.properties` (`git checkout -- gradle.properties`), stages only `CHANGELOG.md`
    and `README.md`, commits, and pushes.
 This keeps `gradle.properties` on `main` pointing at the